ascend4/ascend4/A4SQP.md

   scaled-step fix reduced the late KKT residual only slowly and left the solve on the same high-objective branch.
 These options should remain opt-in until they show a reproducible CUTEst matrix improvement.
-- `reduced_gradient_polish_mode=FALLBACK` is an opt-in terminal globalization probe.
-The core only attempts it when restoration and KKT convergence are enabled, an objective exists, constraints exist, the current point is already feasible to `acceptable_tol`, the KKT residual is still above `acceptable_tol`, and the last scaled step is small (`last_scaled_step_inf <= max(sqrt(acceptable_tol), 10*step_tol)`).
-It forms a reduced-gradient direction by projecting the Lagrangian gradient against active bounds and active/equality constraint normals, takes a bounded
+- `reduced_gradient_polish_mode=FALLBACK` is an opt-in stressed-solve
+  globalization probe.
+It is deliberately not the same as `ON`, which probes after every accepted small feasible step.
+In `FALLBACK` mode the core probes only after the solve has already accumulated line-search or QP failures, or at terminal failure handling, and caps probes at 32 per solve.
+The underlying probe still requires restoration and KKT convergence to be enabled, an objective and constraints to exist, the current point to be feasible to `acceptable_tol`, the KKT residual to remain above `acceptable_tol`, and the last scaled step to be small
+  (`last_scaled_step_inf <= max(sqrt(acceptable_tol), 10*step_tol)`).
+It forms a
+  reduced-gradient direction by projecting the Lagrangian gradient against active bounds and active/equality constraint normals, takes a bounded